markruth2nd/open-page-animation/README.md

 Using the GSAP library, specifically the TweenMax & TimelineMax features I have created an interactive feeling to the page as the user first opens the page which hopefully helps the user feel more welcome and get a true feeling of the purpose of the webpage.

 # Sources
-    Coffee and cake image has been taken from the pexels.com website.
+Coffee image has been taken from the pexels.com website.

 The burger menu SVG for this project has been taken from svgrepo.com

 GSAP Library scripts used:
   - TweenMax.min.js
   - TimelineMax.min.js